quichedood/DAWA-6.x/README.md

 French official website project : http://dawa.panik-po.com/

-DAWA is an Arduino datalogger (and laptimer) shield for your motorbike.
+DAWA is an Arduino datalogger and laptimer for your motorbike.
 It records 10 times per seconds in a CSV file lots of information.

 # What's new in v6